Ages 10 to 13

 “The biggest treasure of Wilderness Awareness School is that the instructors themselves are truly passionate about nature.
 That makes a huge difference in my son who is usually very reluctant to get his shoes muddy.
 He loved every minute of this camp.”– Mother of 10-year-old camper

-Learn how to catch, prepare, and cook wild freshwater fish caught from our local waters.
-Explore the water’s edge of Seward Park where it meets the surrounding Lake Washington and have fun playing aquatic-life oriented games and challenges.
-Recognized by Parent Map as the best nature camp seven years in a row...
+In this camp, kids learn how to catch wild freshwater fish caught from our local waters.
+They’ll explore the water’s edge of Seward Park where it meets the surrounding Lake Washington and have fun playing aquatic-life-oriented games and challenges.

 - “Seeing through the eyes” of fish

 - Searching for wild bait and elusive turtles

 Wondering if this camp is right for your child?
 Click here to find out.